wyplay/pytracemalloc/README.rst

 Classes
 -------

-* DisplayUncollectable: Display uncollectable objects, see the documentation of gc.garbage.
+* DisplayGarbage: Display new objects added to gc.garbage.
+By default, it displays uncollectable objects, see the documentation of gc.garbage.
   Use gc.set_debug(gc.DEBUG_SAVEALL) to display all deleted objects.
   Methods:

-  - display(): display uncollectable objects
+  - display(): display new objects added to gc.garbage since last call

   Attributes:

   - color (bool, default: stream.isatty()): if True, use colors
-  - cumulative (bool, default: False): if True, display() displays all uncollectable objects, if False, display() only displays new uncollectable objects.
+  - cumulative (bool, default: False): if True, display() displays all objects, if False, display() only displays new objects added to gc.garbage.
   - format_object (callable, default: repr.repr): function formatting an object